Applications for the 2020 program are now closed. Applications for the 2021 program will open in early 2021.

 The Mentee's Role⇧ The success of a mentoring partnership is dependent on a mentee's commitment to engage with their mentor.

-- Being available between July and October to meet with a mentor
+- Being available during semester two to meet with a mentor

-- Meeting at least 3 times between July and October
+- Meeting* at least 3 times during semester

 - Taking responsibility for the mentoring relationship which includes initiating and managing the mentoring meetings